-Soccer is one of the most popular international sports and takes a great amount of skill and practice to be a competitive player.
+Soccer is one of the most popular international sports, and it takes a great amount of skill and practice to be a competitive player.
 While soccer is fun at all levels, gaining the skill and dedication to learn the sport properly pays off in the long run.
 Below is a list of soccer skills that are important to practice when learning this classic game:

 Agility is a skill that can be extremely valuable in soccer, as many of the moves require speed and rapid changes in direction to be effective.
 An agile soccer player is much more capable of navigating around the defense on the field to score goals or assist teammates.
 To keep the defense on their toes, players need to use bursts of speed, dribble moves, and quick turns.
 A regiment of agility exercises is recommended for soccer players of all skill levels.

 Dribbling is one essential way to move a ball up or down the field in soccer.
 Being good at dribbling relies on great control over the ball.
 While dribbling is one of the essential parts of soccer, many do not know how to dribble correctly.
 While a pass is usually performed with the inside of the foot, the proper way to dribble is with the front of your foot, laces first.
 This requires a great deal more control than using the inside of the foot but is much faster getting the ball up the field and worth the practice.
 Your legs should not be straight while you dribble, and you should be bending your knees for more mobility and speed.

 Soccer should never be a one-person show.
 Having trust and communication with your teammates is essential, and one of the ways to practice this is passing.
 Passing is a skill in soccer one never stops using.
 It is how the ball travels from player to player.
 There are many ways to pass, but the most standard way is by using the inside of your foot to pass.
 Practicing passing skills such as one touch, through balls, and crosses will help you to become a better all-around player.